 The cost of renters insurance for dog and cat owners depnds on several factors, including:

 - Your location (and the likelihood of filing an insurance theft claim)

 - Type of property (and its security features)

 - Credit score (and the perceived insurance risk)

-Renters insurance ranges from $10 to $23 per month, according to rates published by Progressive2 — but you could save money by bundling a Progressive pet insurance plan with their renters policies.
-Several other companies also offer pet insurance discounts for policy bundles, including, but are not limited to:
+Renters insurance costs between $10 and $23 per month, according to rates published by Progressive2 — but you could save money by bundling a Progressive pet insurance plan with their renters policies.
+Several other companies also offer pet insurance discounts for policy bundles, including, but not limited to: